-- Before beginning the actual installation, provide proper layout of flooring by laying out several rows of flooring end to end in a staggered pattern. - Leave an exspansion space the thickness of the wood flooring at all vetical surfaces. - Allow for a minimum 6" stagger of the end joints of the adjoining row, distributing short and long lengths equally over the areas where the flooring is to be installed. - Distribute lengths, avoiding "H" patterns and other discernible patters in adjacent runs.
-Stagger end joints of boards row to row a minimum of 6" for strip flooring, 8-10" for 3-5" plank, and 10" for plank wider than 5", - Flooring is to be installed at right angles to the floor joists and if possible, in the longest dimension of the room. - Work out of several cartons at a time to insure proper color and shade mixture. - To ensure that you have a good straight-line place a mark 1" plus the width of the flooring on the end wall near a corner of the starting wall.
+- Before beginning the actual installation, provide proper layout of flooring by laying out several rows of flooring end to end in a staggered pattern. - Allow for a minimum 6" stagger of the end joints of the adjoining row, distributing short and long lengths equally over the areas where the flooring is to be installed. - Flooring is to be installed at right angles to the floor joists and, if possible, in the longest dimension of the room. - Work out of several cartons at a time to insure proper color and shade mixture. - To ensure that you have a good straight-line, place a mark 1" plus the width of the flooring on the end wall near a corner of the starting wall.
 Repeat on the opposite corner wall and insert nails into each mark.
-Snap a chalk line to provide a straight line to help align the planks - Leave at least 3/4" for expansion at all vertical surface or at least what the baseboard will cover or quarter round trim.
+Snap a chalk line to provide a straight line to help align the planks - Leave at least 3/8" to 1/2" for expansion at all vertical surface to be covered by the baseboard or quarter round trim.
+Normally the expansion space around the rooms should be the same distance as the thickness of the hardwood flooring.